 GWMWater is a water supplier within the terms of the Safe Drinking Water Act 2003, which provides a legislative framework for assuring drinking water quality in Victoria.
 Check the table below to see if your water is safe to drink.

-*As part of our commitment to drinking water availability, we have an ongoing major capital works program that includes constructing water treatment plants in the region.
-These towns have been identified for possible water quality improvements.
-We're working closely with customers to explore innovative ways to improve water quality in their towns.
+*As part of our commitment to drinking water availability, we have an ongoing major capital works program where these towns have been identified for water quality improvements.

 Drinking water quality test results